Highport Station

 Echo Events Moments when multiple people report identical thoughts simultaneously

-The Calling Phenomenon where people feel drawn to look toward the Tombs; Emergence Faithful consider it sacred
+The Calling People feel drawn to look toward the Tombs; the Emergence Faithful consider it sacred

 Faction Presence